2010 PFF League

 The 2010 PFF League (PFFL) was the 7th season of second tier of Pakistan Football Federation.
 The season started on 22 November 2010 and concluded on 17 December 2010.

 Teams

 A total of 18 teams contested the league.
 8 teams played via Departmental route and 10 played from club route.

+Promoted (pre-season)

+University Football Club and Al Hilal Club from Arifwala promoted from Punjab Inter-Division Club Championship.

 Relegation (pre-season)

 Baloch Quetta and PMC Athletico were relegated from 2009-10 Pakistan Premier League season.